BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 **Prerequisites** [Deja Vu](DejaVu.md)\
 **Cost** 1 Action

-*You open a momentary spatial tear, extending your weapon through the spaces between dimensions to strike from a completely unexpected angle.*
+*You open a momentary spatial tear behind your enemy, extending your weapon through the spaces between dimensions to strike from a completely unexpected angle.*

-Choose an unoccupied square within 30 feet of you that is adjacent to a creature you can see.
-Make a melee Strike against that creature, treating your attack as originating from the chosen square; your weapon's reach is measured from that square rather than from your own space.
-If an ally is positioned such that they and the chosen square would flank the target, the target is **off-guard** against this Strike.
+Choose an unoccupied square adjacent to a creature within your melee reach.
+Make a melee Strike against that creature, treating your attack as originating from the chosen square.
+If you or an ally are positioned such that your actual space and the chosen square would flank the target, the target is **off-guard** against this Strike.

 ### Strike Before Time
 **Level** 12\